 Natural gas is generally considered a nonrenewable fossil fuel.
-Natural gas is considered a fossil fuel because most scientists believe that natural gas was formed from the remains of tiny sea animals and plants that died 300 to 400 million years ago.
+Most natural gas was formed from the remains of tiny sea animals and plants that died 300 to 400 million years ago.
 When these tiny sea animals and plants died, they sank to the bottom of the oceans where they were buried by layers of sediment that turned into rock.
 Over the years, the layers of sedimentary rock became thousands of feet thick, subjecting the energy-rich plant and animal remains to enormous pressure.
-Most scientists believe that the pressure, combined with the heat of the Earth, changed this organic mixture into petroleum and natural gas.
+The pressure, combined with the heat of the Earth, changed this organic mixture into petroleum and natural gas.
 Eventually, concentrations of natural gas became trapped in the rock layers like a wet sponge traps water.
+Some natural gas is produced from renewable sources like landfills and agricultural wastes.
+Known as biogas or renewable natural gas, these once-unused resources are now being utilized as a source of heat and electricity.